unsol/design/spec.md

 Each XML-like *cell* contains a field which is relevant to Ethereum client execution.
 The default/initial values of the cells are provided along with the declaration of the configuration.

+In the texual rules below, we'll refer to cells by accesing subcells with the `.` operator.
+For example, we would access the `statusCode` cell with `eei.statusCode`.

 ### Status Codes

 The [EVMC] status codes are used to indicate to the client how VM execution ended.